Divisibility of the coefficients of modular polynomials: Introduction

-When $p\leq 5$, this was conjectured by Wang in \cite{Wang-prep}, who proved some related results and showed moreover that it suffices to prove Theorem \ref{thm:main} for prime $N$.
+When $p\leq 5$, this was conjectured by Wang in \cite{WANG202614}, who proved some related results and showed moreover that it suffices to prove Theorem \ref{thm:main} for prime $N$.
 The result has applications to the study of reduction types of elliptic curves, see \cite{Wang2025}.

 The polynomials $\Phi_N(X,Y)$ have important applications in cryptography and computational number theory.
 Given finer bounds on the sizes of individual coefficients $a_{i,j}$, Theorem \ref{thm:main} may lead to tighter bounds on the Chinese Remainder Theorem primes required for CRT-based algorithms (e.g. \cite{BLS2012, BOS2016, CL2005, KD2025}) to compute $\Phi_N(X,Y)$.
+Theorem \ref{thm:main} can also be used as a quick sanity check for computations of modular polynomials for large $N$.

 Modular polynomials have been computed for many values of $N$, see e.g. \cite{Sutherland-website} where one may download the coefficients of $\Phi_N(X,Y)$ for all $N \leq 400$ and many larger prime values of $N$.
 The files are rather large.